Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Empirical Results

 \subsubsection{Distribution of Phase Transitions}

 The training trajectory -- and therefore the time steps at which phase transitions occur -- are random variables, in this section we discuss their empirical distribution.
-Specifically we will present statistics in eight cases: where the model was trained with $\alpha = 0.47$ or $\alpha = 0.68$ and with $\gamma = 0.9, 0.95.
-0.975$ and $0.99$.
+Specifically we will present statistics in twelve cases: where the model was trained with $\alpha = 0.4, 0.5, 0.6$ and $0.7$ and with $\gamma = 0.97, 0.98$ and $0.99$.
 In each hyperparameter case we trained models with these hyperparameters and $\sim 25$ independent random seeds.
-In Figure \ref{fig:phase_transition_dist} we exhibit the distribution of the training steps at which phase transitions occur as a function of $\gamma$ for each of the two sampled $\alpha$-values.
+In Figure \ref{fig:phase_transition_dist} we exhibit the distribution of the training steps at which phase transitions occur as a function of $\gamma$ for each of the four sampled $\alpha$-values.
 The models transition into phase 1 consistently early in training, the transition from phase 1 to phase 2b depends on $\gamma$ as we will discuss below.

 We may also study the distribution of the observed phase transitions as a function of $\alpha$ and $\gamma$.
-We can note the following observations: \begin{enumerate} \item The number of training steps to transition into $\pi^1$ is very fast, and unrelated to the choice of $\alpha$,$\gamma$ presented. \item The higher the discount rate, the longer it takes for the model to converge to $\pi^{2b}$, if at all.
-For $\alpha,\gamma = 0.68, 0.99$, the policy $\pi^{2b}$ is never observed, but is skipped entirely, transitioning from $\pi^1 \to \pi^3 $ directly without visiting $\pi^{2b}$ first.
-For $\alpha,\gamma = 0.68, 0.99$, during training the policy would sometimes, but not always, skip $\pi^{2b}$ and transition directly from $\pi^1 \to \pi^3$.
-This is noted with the \textbf{*} to indicate we are not measuring the same quantity as the other runs. \item For $\alpha, \gamma = 0.47, 0.99$, some of the runs never reached $\pi^3$ by the time 5 billion environmental steps had been seen.
-This means that the collected statistics for this run should be considered with a grain of salt, as early termination of runs that may have converged later are not included in the plot, and this causes a downwards bias in the result. \end{enumerate}
+We can note the following observations: \begin{enumerate} \item The number of training steps before transitioning into $\pi^1$ is very low, and unrelated to the choice of $\alpha$,$\gamma$ presented. \item The higher the discount rate, the longer it takes for the model to converge to $\pi^{2b}$, if at all.
+For $\alpha,\gamma = 0.6, 0.99$ and $0.7, 0.99$, the policy region $\pi^{2b}$ is never observed, but is skipped entirely, transitioning from $\pi^1 \to \pi^3 $ directly without visiting $\pi^{2b}$ first.
+For $\alpha,\gamma = 0.7, 0.98$, during training the policy would sometimes, but not always, skip $\pi^{2b}$ and transition directly from $\pi^1 \to \pi^3$. \end{enumerate}

 We can also try to predict the phase transitions based on the hyperparameters with which it was trained, see \cref{appendix:fit_transition_step}.